camelliaguan3/Tank-Game-2.0/README.md

 The *Design Choices* section explains any choices that I may have made in changing certain parts of the project or any parts of the project that required outside sources.

+**Milestone 1**: I decided to have the turtles and screen as global variables to avoid situations where the screen and turtles cannot be accessed by functions.
+This was used with the dismissal of the welcome screen, as the `onkey()` method only calls a function that does not have parameters.
+Therefore, the `play_game()` function is unable to be called with the screen and turtle arguments and is required to reference the global variables.
+I will attempt to find a way that allows `play_game()` to have parameters.

 <hr />

 ## Citations